burlinson/AI/_posts/2025-09-21-Singularity.md

 ---
 layout: post
 title: AI Is Getting Smarter Every Day
-subtitle: The Debate on Singularity
+subtitle: The Debate on Singularity: What Happens When AI Is Smarter Than Humans?
 date: 2025-09-21
 cover-img: /assets/img/Smarter.webp
 share-img: /assets/img/Smarter.webp